 Life can be challenging for children living in poverty, especially when difficulties get in the way of daily life.
-Learn how these inspiring children showed their circumstances who’s boss!
+Learn how these inspiring children are courageously rising above their circumstances.

 12 Mar, 2020